 - Lobbying for government-led containment strategies for emerging pests such as feral deer and horses.

 - Supporting targeted control measures underpinned by science.

 - Promoting the ‘general biosecurity obligation’.

-In 2016 we adopted a seven-year strategic plan.
-The plan sets out five priority areas for the organisation’s prevention and early action work which forms the majority of our efforts.
+In strategic plan sets out five priority areas for the organisation’s prevention and early action work which forms the majority of our efforts.
 It also explains the approach to our work seeking to eradicate, contain and control invasive species that have already arrived and established in Australia.